Jujie-YANG/knowledge_tracing/log/RA_meetings.md

 - Hyperparameters for Experiments
 - heatmap: attention weights OR mutual information (IKT with Rasch embeddings)
 - TSNE: IKT how to interprete (Rasch: more dispersed)
+- Check whether everything in the paper is available

 ## 12.28
 - [Code: KT-BERT](https://github.com/codingchild2424/BiDKT/tree/7ff8f6703d94f2eba3e0e4c5000eeafcd82a23d5): Rasch